By Organitek

 Identifying a plant copper deficiency can be a bit tricky because it’s an uncommon occurrence but as the deficiency progresses, you will start to see color and leaf texture changes that are unique to a lack of Copper.

-In the early stage of a Copper deficiency, you see changes in new growth as your plant’s leaves start taking on a peculiar bluish hue with purple undertones.
-If you are a novice grower or are growing a new strain, you may be inclined to think that the purple tones are pretty and mistake it for dankness.
+• In the early stage, you see changes in new growth as your plant’s leaves start taking on a peculiar bluish hue with purple undertones.

-As the deficiency progresses and is left untreated, these symptoms become more pronounced.
-Yellowing will spread across the entire leaf, and spots of necrosis, or tissue death will start to appear as brown spots.
+• As the deficiency progresses, symptoms become more pronounced: yellowing will spread across the entire leaf, and spots of necrosis (tissue death) will start to appear as brown spots.

-You may notice your plant’s leaves curling upwards, a phenomenon often referred to as “cupping” and that the leaves feel stiff and look shiny.
+• You may notice your plant’s leaves curling upwards (a phenomenon often referred to as “cupping”), and the leaves feel stiff and look shiny.

-If left untreated, the late stage of a copper deficiency gets much worse as the areas of necrosis grow larger and darker, and the leaves become crispy to the touch.
-They eventually start to break, crumble and fall off the plant as they die.
+• In the late stage, the areas of necrosis grow larger and darker, and the leaves become crispy to the touch.
+They eventually start to break, crumble, and fall off the plant as they die.

 Boron deficiency (B)

-You may notice yellow leaves or a yellowing along the edges of the young leaves accompanied by yellow or brown spots.
+• You may notice yellowing along the edges of the young leaves accompanied by yellow or brown spots.

-You may also notice that the growth tips and buds begin to brown and die off.
+• Growth tips and buds may begin to brown and die off.

 Manganese deficiency (Mn)